 It's pathogenic priming.

-We now know that you can take the product uh and it does not uh remove the potential for being infected by the specimen, nor does it remove the potential for, if you are infected, for spreading the specimen.
+We now know that you can take the product and it does not remove the potential for being infected by the specimen, nor does it remove the potential for, if you are infected, for spreading the specimen.

 So the product doesn't do any of that at all.

-Doesn't do, it's not intended to address that, it doesn't do uh anything along those lines.
+It doesn't do anything along those lines.

-What it does do is the pathogenic priming, where every cell in your body becomes uh instantly able to respond when one cell is infected.
+What it does do is the pathogenic priming, where every cell in your body becomes instantly able to respond when one cell is infected.

-all specimens in this category of um life form, it's not really life form, but in this category of thing, all of these specimens invade and infect through a process that involves time.
+all specimens in this category of life form, it's not really life form, but in this category of thing, all of these specimens invade and infect through a process that involves time.

-So specimens are very interesting, they're not like bacteria or amoeba.
+They're not like bacteria or amoeba.

-They don't split to make uh new ones.
+They don't split to make new ones.

 What they do is they, and this comes to the key of it, okay?

-So the specimen goes to the cell, And the specimen attacks the cell and comes in through the cell wall.
+So the specimen goes to the cell and the specimen attacks the cell and comes in through the cell wall.

 When it comes in here, it finds one of the native products, will come on up to it, and it provides that guy with a blueprint.

-And it provides that guy with a blueprint for making a protein.
+And it provides that guy with a blueprint for making a protein, one little tiny part of the protein.

-So that what happens is that it gets a bunch of these guys hijacked, producing parts of the specimen.
+So that what happens is that it gets a bunch of these guys hijacked producing parts of the specimen.

-And so it can produce millions of part A of the specimen, millions of part B of the specimen, million millions of part C of the specimen, all within a single cell, all involving the native product that exists as a plethora, as vast quantities of this exist throughout the entire cell, because this is the major workhorse for the cell.
+And so it can produce millions of part A of the specimen, millions of part B of the specimen, millions of part C of the specimen, all within a single cell, all involving the native product that exists as a plethora, as vast quantities of this exist throughout the entire cell because this is the major workhorse for the cell.

 It does all of this transcription, it's called, which is to read the blueprint and make a protein.

-Alright, it's that simple.
+All right, it's that simple.

-Okay, so the specimen comes on in, it hijacks the cell, it fills the cell up with parts of the specimen until the cell gets so big that it uh rips open.
+Okay, so the specimen comes on in, it hijacks the cell, it fills the cell up with parts of the specimen until the cell gets so big that it rips open.

-This lysing, they call it, um, from the Greek, meaning to tear, it tears open the cell just on the sheer pressure of all of the little factories and the transcription factories that they've got going, making making little specimen parts.
+This lysing, they call it, from the Greek, meaning to tear, it tears open the cell just on the sheer pressure of all of the little factories and the transcription factories that they've got going, making little specimen parts.

-And then as it is ripping open, you you actually have a coordination up here in the ripping part that puts together all of those millions of pieces to make more specimens.
+And then as it is ripping open, you actually have a coordination up here in the ripping part that puts together all of those millions of pieces to make more specimens.

 And let's just pick numbers.